malberyz7/AI-Chatbot-RAG-Document-QA/README.md

 ### The Magic Behind the Scenes

 1. **Upload & Process**
-   - You upload a PDF or text file
+   - You upload a PDF
    - The system extracts all text from your document
    - Text is split into smaller, manageable chunks
    - Each chunk is converted into a mathematical representation (embedding)